masc-ucsc/docs/docs/pyrope/06-functions.md

 )
 ```

-To allow overloading the base method must be declared as `pub var`. `pub` to
+To allow overloading the base `lambda` as `var`.
+By concatenating lambdas to a
-indicate that the API is public/visible, and `var` to indicate that it can be
-overloaded.

-By concatenating lambdas to a variable, we effectively create an unnamed tuple
+variable, we effectively create an unnamed tuple with multiple entries.
+Since
-with multiple entries.
-Since all the variables are tuples of size one too, the
-following rules apply to any function/lambda/method call:
+all the variables are tuples of size one too, the following rules apply to any
+lambda call:

 * If the caller uses "named arguments", pick the all the modules that has an
   exact match in the named tuple and the types are compatible[^2].
 If the
   module used output has a known type (no output use is a known type too), the
   output type is used in the match.
-If none found, apply the "unnamed
+If no `lambda` match found, apply the
-  arguments" rule.
+  "unnamed arguments" rule.

-* If the caller uses "unnamed arguments", look for all the modules that has the
+* If the caller uses "unnamed arguments" (or no match in "named arguments"),
-  same number of arguments and where each argument type is compatible[^2].
-If
+  look for all the modules that has the same number of arguments and where each
+  argument type is compatible[^2] and at least one of the input/outputs in the
-  the module used output has a known type (no output use is a known type too),
+  lambda definition is typed.
+If the module used output has a known type (no
-  the output type is used in the match.
-If none found, then look for a module
+  output use is a known type too), the output type is used in the match.
+If no
+  lambda is found, then look for a module where none of the inputs/outputs have
-  without type constrains constrains.
+  type constrains constrains (untyped inputs/outputs).

+* If the list is empty, generate a compile error (no possible lambda to call).

-* Once a list of ordered modules are found, evaluate the `COND`.
-If the method
+* Once a list of ordered modules are found, evaluate the `COND`. `COND` can
-  is immutable, the `COND` can include the output result and/or `self`.
-In this
-  case the we call the method and then evaluate the `COND`.
-If a `COND` is
+  include inputs, self, and outputs.
+If a `COND` is comptime true (no
-  comptime true (or no `COND`), stop selecting additional modules.
-If `COND` is
+  `COND` is the same as `true`), stop selecting additional modules.
+If `COND`
-  comptime false remove from list and continue.
-All the selected modules will
+  is comptime `false` remove from list and continue.
+All the selected modules
-  be executed, but the output will be selected based in priority order based on
+  will be executed, but the output will be selected based in priority order
-  the `COND` result.
+  based on the `COND` result.

 The previous rules imply that Pyrope has some type of dynamic dispatch.
 The
 types for the inputs and outputs must be known at compile time (static
 dispatch) but the `where` condition may be known at run-time as long as the
 module is immutable.

+It is important to motice that a lambda overload can have multiple
+`procedures`.
+If the where COND is not comptime, several procedures can be
+called.
+The order of evaluation is defined because the tuple is ordered.
+This
+is still considered a defined expression.

 [2]: The type match is addressed in the [07-typesystem](07-typesystem.md)